A step-by-step guide helps learn how to update outdated drivers on Windows 11, 10, 8 & 7.

 Read More- How to Update Drivers On Windows 11

-Before getting started, it’s important to know with Windows Update; Windows automatically keep many drivers up to date.
+The Easiest Way to Update DriversBefore getting started, it’s important to know that Windows Update automatically keeps many drivers up to date.
 Yet, most of the drivers remain outdated.
-This is because most manufacturers make newer drivers available through Windows Update.
+This is because most manufacturers do not make newer drivers available through Windows Update.
 Therefore, if you face any issue with a device, you can update the driver from the manufacturer’s site.
 However, this process isn’t easy; hence, the best way to update drivers without risking anything is to use Advanced Driver Updater, the best driver updating tool.
+Using this powerful driver updater, you can easily update the driver.
+Also, before updating drivers, the tool takes a complete backup of outdated drivers; this helps restore drivers (if anything goes wrong.)
+Moreover, using either the FREE or registered version, you can update outdated drivers in Windows 10. |

-How To Update Outdated Drivers
+Ways To Check and Update Outdated Drivers in Windows

 Below we explain different methods to fix outdated drivers on your Windows.
-Using them, you can find outdated drivers Windows 10 and update them.
+Using them, you can find outdated drivers in Windows 10 and update them.

 Method 1 – Download, Install and Update Outdated Driver Through Advanced Driver Updater (Recommended)

 Manually, finding outdated drivers isn’t easy.
 However, Advanced Driver Updater makes this job easy for you.
-The tool automatically scans the device for outdated drives and shows the most compatible updates for outdated drivers, giving users the control to update outdated drivers or not.
+The tool automatically scans the device for outdated drivers and shows the most compatible updates for outdated drivers, giving users the control to update outdated drivers or not.

 The FREE version lets you update one driver at a time, while the registered version lets you update all outdated drivers in a couple of clicks.

-Note: Advanced Driver Updater comes with a 60-day money-back guarantee.
+Note : Advanced Driver Updater comes with a 60-day money-back guarantee.

 To use Advanced Driver Updater, follow these steps: